melli79/mathGames/Readme.md

 The goal is to win more pairs than the opponent.
 A continuous value is to pay out the difference in won pairs.

 Obviously, the current game position is fixed by $(p,o)$ where there are still $p$ pairs in the game and $o$ cards were already revealed (assuming everybody remembers their faces).
-The strategy needs to maximize the future value of a position, by choosing 2 consecutive helf-moves.
+The strategy needs to maximize the future value of a position, by choosing 2 consecutive half-moves.
 Note that the optimal second half-move may depend on the outcome of the first half-move.

-The trivial game is with only one pair $(1,*)$, because whoever's turn it is, they win 1 point.
+The trivial game is with only one pair $(1,*)$, because whose-ever turn it is, they win 1 point.

 The simplification rules also state that when a pair was revealed, then $p$ reduces by one and so does $o$.